Just Visiting (film)

-Just Visiting is a 2001 action comedy film and remake of the French film Les Visiteurs.
-It stars Jean Reno, Christina Applegate, Christian Clavier, Malcolm McDowell, Tara Reid, and Bridgette Wilson.
+Just Visiting is a 2001 action comedy film, starring Jean Reno, Christina Applegate, Christian Clavier, Malcolm McDowell, Tara Reid, and Bridgette Wilson.
 It follows a medieval knight and his serf who travel to 21st-century Chicago, meeting the knight's descendant.
+It is a remake of the French film Les Visiteurs (which featured both Reno and Clavier), and both versions are directed by Jean-Marie Gaubert.
+It was also written by John Hughes, making it his final film he has written and also the last film to have his name credited.

 The film earned around $4.8 million domestically in the U.S. and approximately $11.4 million internationally.
 Despite a production budget of $35 million, the film did not achieve box office success and fell short of recouping its budget through ticket sales.

 Plot

 The film takes place in 12th-century England, where Count Thibault Malefète is about to marry Princess Rosalind, the daughter of the reigning King Henry.

 At the wedding banquet, an enemy known as the Earl of Warwick accidentally gives Thibault a potion which makes him hallucinate (and which was actually intended for Rosalind by a witch hired by the Earl), and under its influence, he kills his own bride Princess Rosalind believing she is a ferocious monster.
 While under sentence of death, he asks his servant, André Le Paté to find a wizard to help him.
 The wizard gives him a potion that will send him back to the moment before he killed Princess Rosalind.
 The wizard botches the spell, and instead, Thibault and André are sent into the 21st century.

 Thibault and André end up in a museum in Chicago where they are arrested by the police after causing much panic, mischief, and chaos.
 They are rescued by Julia Malefète, a museum employee who closely resembles Princess Rosalind.
 She thinks that Thibault is her distant French cousin who drowned while yachting a couple of years ago.
 Thibault soon finds out that Julia is descended from his family and realizes he must return to the 12th century to correct the past.

 Julia introduces them to the modern American style of life where norms from medieval times no longer apply.
 Before they return to his time, Thibault decides to protect Julia from her money-hungry fiance, Hunter Cassidy.
 Meanwhile, André falls for a gardener, Angelique who presents him with the world of equal rights for all people.